Financial support from Leeds Beckett

 Find out more about the Summer Assistance Fund.

-Our university is offering support to new full-time undergraduate students, who are having difficulty in paying a deposit for their university accommodation.
+Our university is offering support to new full-time undergraduate students, who are having difficulty in paying an advanced rent payment for their university accommodation.

-The scheme will consider assisting with deposits up to £200 and will be paid through our Hardship Fund.
+The scheme will consider assisting with advanced rent of up to £200 and will be paid through our Hardship Fund.
 This is only available for new students who are moving into Leeds Beckett University-owned accommodation.

 Students must have accepted a place at Leeds Beckett University and have applied for their full statutory support before they can apply for this scheme.